naturuplift/SVGLogoMaker/README.md

 ## Usage: How to use the SVG Logo Maker

-### Create a yellow triangular logo with white text
+### Create a yellow triangular logo with blue text

 Run the SVG Logo Maker in terminal with:
 ```bash
    node index.js